 Director: Bennett Miller

-Delivering the script are the on-point performances from Brad Pitt, the understated, humble and quietly passionate General Manager who believes almost entirely that he is ‘bad luck’ despite investing his whole livelihood into statistics; and Jonah Hill as Peter Brand, a ‘straight out of school’ statistician with a passion for the sport.
+Delivering the script are the on-point performances from Brad Pitt – the understated, humble and quietly passionate General Manager who believes almost entirely that he is ‘bad luck’ despite investing his whole livelihood into statistics – and Jonah Hill as Peter Brand, a ‘straight out of school’ statistician with a passion for the sport.
 Each role was played with terrific conviction, rightfully earning each of them Academy Award nominations.
-Jonah Hill, in particular, being excellent.
+Jonah Hill is particularly compelling.